AnalyzePlatypus/PodcastFeedGenerator/README.md

       "mediaFileSizeBytes": "34540230",

       // Optional
-      "creator": "Episode Creator",               // Defaults to the `author` field above "subtitle": "Episode subtitle",             // Defaults to the episode `description` "summary": "Episode summary",               // Defaults to the episode `description`
+      "author": "Episode Author",                 // Defaults to the `author` field above "creator": "Episode Creator",               // Defaults to the `author` field above "subtitle": "Episode subtitle",             // Defaults to the episode `description` "summary": "Episode summary",               // Defaults to the episode `description`